Ping Golf Advice, News, History and Buyers Guide

 They started in 1959 from a residential garage in California.
 Karsten Solheim, a mechanical engineer with General Electric at that time, started making his own putters in his garage.
 He named his first putter as PING 1A, which revolutionised the putter market with 'heel-toe' weighting.
 They moved to Phoenix, Arizona in 1961 and is based there since then.
 The first PGA Tour victory came in 1962 through John Barnum playing at the Cajun Classic Open Invitational.
 Over the years it'e popularity continued to rise through innovative clubs such as 69 and Anser.
 Anser, which was invented in 1966, became one the most influential putter in golf with more than 500 professional golf wins.

-The Serena driver is specifically designed to meet the needs of women golfers with slower swing speeds.
+The Rhapsody driver is specifically designed to meet the needs of women golfers with slower swing speeds.
 The driver’s large 460cc head features internal weighting to help square the face for straighter shots.
 Its large head, forgiving club face generates longer drives, even on off-center hits.

 The bags are designed for long-lasting performance and are built from latest technology and materials.
 They are available in a wide variety of color combinations and styles that allow golfers to choose a bag matched to their body type, playing habits and personal tastes.